Out-of-District Opportunities

 Creative Minds Academy: accepts students until it is full.
 Families complete an interest form, then meet with the lead teacher to determine whether the student’s learning style and interests match with the program structure.

-AVID (Advancement Via Individual Determination) is an academic program that prepares students for college and career by teaching them the skills and characteristics needed to be successful through rigorous content, leadership opportunities, and tutorials.
-In grades 6-12, AVID is an elective class that students apply for during the annual Choice Enrollment timeframe from October-January.
+AVID (Advancement Via Individual Determination) is an academic program that prepares students for college and career by teaching them the skills and characteristics needed to be successful through rigorous content, leadership opportunities and tutorials.
+In grades 6 - 12, AVID is an elective class.

 Considerations